hynek/characteristic/docs/examples.rst

 Examples
 ========

-``@attributes([attr1, attr2, …])`` enhances your class by:
+:func:`@attributes <characteristic.attributes>` together with the definition of the attributes using class attributes enhances your class by:

 - a nice ``__repr__``,
 - comparison methods that compare instances as if they were tuples of their attributes,
-- and – optionally but by default – an initializer that uses the keyword arguments to initialize the specified attributes before running the class’ own initializer (you just write the validator!).
+- and -- optionally but by default -- an initializer that uses the keyword arguments to initialize the specified attributes before running the class’ own initializer (you just write the validator!).

 .. doctest::